We are updating our website design to improve the experience on our site.

 Staff

-Associate Vicar: The Rev. Meghan Mullarkey
+Vicar: The Rev. Meghan Mullarkey

-Meghan met her husband, Luke, in graduate school where he was pursing his Master's in Counseling.
+Meghan met her husband, Luke, in Seattle in graduate school where he was pursing his Master's in Counseling.
 They were married in 2013 and moved from Seattle to Tacoma in 2016.
 They have two small children.
 Meghan loves exploring the Pacific NW; going on long walks with Luke, the kids, and their dog (Scout); and participating in the intersection of listening and God’s healing work in the world.

 You can contact Meghan at: associatevicar@stcolumbakent.org

-Associate for Liturgy and Music: Martin Pommerenke
+Associate for Liturgy and Music: Susan Bloomfield

-You can contact Martin at: music@stcolumbakent.org
+You can contact Susan at: music@stcolumbakent.org

 Children, Youth, and Family Support Coordinator: Val Rawlinson